 How Is the Thomas PPA Test Scored?

-Remember that I said that in the PPA test, answers you do not choose are as important as those you do?
+Remember earlier in the page, when we said that the PPA test is a personality assessment in which answers you do not choose are as important as those you do?

-And remember that I said that there is no correct answer for a single question, only for all the 24 as a whole?
+How about that there is no right or wrong answer for any single question, only for all 24 as a whole?

 Here’s why.

-After you are done ranking your responses for all 24 PPA test questions, 3 profiles will be created for you:
+This is why after you are done ranking your responses for all 24 Thomas International PPA test questions, 3 different profiles will be created for you:

 The words you don’t choose will make up the second profile graph, which represents the qualities that you yourself believe you possess.